Finland · tool

 Mustikkapiirakka

-A simple yet delicious blueberry pie, often made with wild Finnish blueberries.
-Served warm with vanilla sauce or ice cream, it's a quintessential Finnish dessert.
+A simple yet delicious blueberry pie, often made with fresh or frozen wild blueberries and a crumbly, sweet topping.
+It's a beloved dessert, especially when served warm with vanilla sauce or ice cream.

 Where locals eat — best neighborhoods